xBounceIT/WinOTP/README.md

     - Token editing and deletion
 - System integration:
     - Minimize to system tray option
+    - Run at startup option (with path auto-update if app is moved)
     - Encrypted token storage
 - Automatic updates:
     - In-app update notifications